Best moisturizers for oily skin editorial flat lay — matte gel bottle on white marble

 • Under $10 -- most affordable non-comedogenic moisturizer on the list

-• Safe for all skin types including sensitive and acne-prone
+• Designed to be gentle for sensitive and acne-prone routines

 Cons